foxthefox/ioBroker.ecoflow-mqtt/README.md

 ## Changelog
 ### 0.0.6
 * (foxthefox) device doc
+* (foxthefox) fgDcChgCurrent/pv2DcChgCurrent changed back to start at 4A

 ### 0.0.5
 * (foxthefox) cfgDcChgCurrent/pv2DcChgCurrent again with min=0, seems that there comes 0 at a certein telegram and causing warning